SebastJava/SebastJava/README.md

 **Today, I combine a bit of these two passions: design and technology.**

-I am on Linux since year 2017.
-I started on Linux Mint.
+I am on Linux desktop operating systems since year 2017.
+I was on Linux Mint.
 I am now on Ubuntu since June 2024.